 The term “waterfall” refers to the method used to allocate an investment’s income and profits.
 In order to fully digest the concept, it’s first important to understand how a typical private equity real estate transaction is structured.
 In most cases, the private equity firm acts as the “General Partner” or “Sponsor” and may contribute a small portion of the equity needed to consummate a transaction.
 Their primary role is to find deals, analyze them, line up financing, and manage them once closed.
 The remainder – and majority – of the equity is pooled from investors or “Limited Partners” and their role is largely passive.

 The “waterfall” language in a PPM describes how money is split between the General Partner and Limited Partner(s) in the investment and there are two components: the return “hurdle” and the income “split.”
-For example, the PPM may state that the Limited Partners are entitled to an 10% preferred return on their invested capital, this is the “hurdle.”
-Once it has been met, any profits above the hurdle are “split” with 20% allocated to the General Partner and 80% to the limited partner.
+For example, the PPM may state that the Limited Partners are entitled to a 10% preferred return on their invested capital, this is the “hurdle rate.”
+Once it has been met, any profits above the hurdle rate are “split” with 20% allocated to the General Partner and 80% to the limited partner.
 This extra share of returns for the General Partner is known as the “promote” and is designed to incentivize them to achieve elevated levels of return.
-Waterfall structures can – and do – vary significantly from one transaction to the next, but there are two that are most common: the European Model and the American Model.
+Distribution waterfall structures can – and do – vary significantly from one transaction to the next, but there are two that are most common: the European Model and the American Model.

 The European Waterfall

 Under the typical terms for a European Model, 100% of investment cash flow is paid to investors on a pro-rata basis until the preferred return hurdle is met and 100% of investor capital is returned.
 Above the hurdle, the manager/General Partner’s portion of the profits rises.
 This structure is commonly seen in private equity funds where investor capital may be deployed across multiple investments.